j-greig/greig/_posts/2016-10-23-confessions-of-a-non-finisher.md

 title: Confessions of a serial non-finisher
 date: 2016-10-23T13:47:16+00:00

 excerpt: '<p>How can you avoid the wandering path of the procrastinator?
-Find out how to find your sweet spot when it comes to finishing projects, and why following your passion is unlikely to help.</p>'layout: post
+Find out how to find your sweet spot when it comes to finishing projects, and why following your passion is unlikely to help.</p>'
+layout: post
 permalink: /confessions-of-a-non-finisher/
 categories:
   - Life